 Go Shopping At Plaza Gurney

-Plaza Gurney is a big shopping centre that has a lot of visitors and most of the visitors are the local people.
+Plaza Gurney is a big shopping center that has a lot of visitors and most of the visitors are the local people.

 You may visit this plaza while in Penang because there are loads of shops that sell all kinds of things.